Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be quite annoying.

 Another great natural way to keep June bugs away is to introduce their natural predators.
 Some birds will go after these pests.

 Frogs, snakes, skunks, lizards, and raccoons also prey on June bugs.
-And parasitic wasps will feed on June bug grubs that are damaging your lawn and grass.
+And parasitic wasps feed on June bug grubs damaging your lawn and grass.

 3. Molasses Trap

-Make a simple DIY June bug trap.
-All you need is some molasses, water, and an old bucket or large jar.
+Make a simple DIY June bug trap with molasses, water, and an old bucket or large jar.

-The sweet smell of the molasses will attract the bugs.
-They’ll drop in and drown as they try to reach for a sip of the sugary substance.
+The sweet smell of the molasses attracts the bugs.
+They drop in and drown as they try to reach for a sip of this sugary substance.

 4. Bacillus thuringiensis (Bt)

-Bt kills larvae that hatch from the eggs, so it’s a great solution to preventing future generations of June bugs.
-Bt can also be used to control other pests like moths and mosquitoes by killing their larvae.
+BT kills larvae that hatch from the eggs, so it’s a great solution to preventing future generations of June bugs.
+BT can also be used to control other pests, such as moths and mosquitoes, by killing their larvae.

 The best way to apply Bt is via foliar spray.
 You can buy an organic solution containing Bacillus thuringiensis from your local garden store or online.